lottapispa/Connect-Four-tiralabra/documentation/implementation.md

 ```

 ### Time complexity
-Right now time complexity of the program is not good enough.

 ### Possible improvements
 I could add a game that can be played with two players instead of playing against an ai.
 I could also make a pygame implementation of the program.